DM871/DM871.github.io/_tutorials/editing.md

 $$x_j\geq 0, j=1,\ldots,n$$

 ## Instructions on the front page of the test

-[The following instructions will appear in the first assignment.]
+[The following instructions will appear in the text of the assignment.]

 This is the first of two tests that constitute the exam of the course.